 Part 1.
 Termination Provisions.

 (a) “Specified Entity” means in relation to Party A, none; and in relation to Party B, none.
-FOR US

-“Specified Transaction” will have the meaning specifed in Section 14 of this Agreement.
+(b) "Specified Transaction" will have the meaning specified in Section 14 of this Agreement, except that such term is amended on line 2 after the word “between” by adding the words Party A (or any Credit Support Provider of such Party or any applicable Specified Entity of such party) and BPMROD (or any Credit Support Provider of such Party or any applicable Specified Entity of such party) and deleting “one party to this Agreement (or any Credit Support Provider of such Party or any applicable Specified Entity of such party)” and “the other party to this Agreement (or any Credit Support Provider of such Party or any applicable Specified Entity of such party)”.

-(b) The “Cross Default” provisions of Section 5(a)(vi) will apply to Party A, and will apply to Party B.
+(c) The “Cross Default” provisions of Section 5(a)(vi) will apply to Party A, and will apply to Party B.

 “Threshold Amount” means: with respect to Party A, U.S. $100,000,000 (or its equivalent in another currency); with respect to Party A’s Credit Support Provider, U.S. $100,000,000 (or its equivalent in another currency); and with respect to Party B, U.S. $100,000,000 (or its equivalent in another currency); provided, that, such Threshold Amount shall apply individually and not collectively with respect to each entity set forth above notwithstanding anything to the contrary set forth in Section 5(a)(vi) of the Master Agreement.

-(c) The “Credit Event Upon Merger” provisions of Section 5(b)(iv) as amended below will apply to Party A and to Party B.
+(d) The “Credit Event Upon Merger” provisions of Section 5(b)(iv) as amended below will apply to Party A and to Party B.

-(d) The “Automatic Early Termination” provision of Section 6(a) will not apply to Party A or to Party B.
+(e) The “Automatic Early Termination” provision of Section 6(a) will not apply to Party A or to Party B.

-(e) Payments on Early Termination.
+(f) Payments on Early Termination.
 For the purpose of Section 6(e): (i) Loss will apply, and (ii) the Second Method will apply.

-(f) “Termination Currency” means United States Dollars.
+(g) “Termination Currency” means United States Dollars.

-(g) Section 5(b)(iv) is hereby amended by adding the following phrase between the closing parenthesis and the semicolon at the end thereof: “provided, however, that the foregoing action or event shall not constitute a Termination Event (1) if after such action or event such resulting, surviving, or transferee entity (which entity is the successor-in-interest to such party) is directly or indirectly owned or controlled by such party’s Credit Support Provider, if any, and the Credit Support Documents supporting such party’s obligations remain in full force and effect, or (2) so long as in connection with or after such action or event X or its successor or transferee provides (or causes to be provided) to the other party (“Y”) within two Local Business Days of Y’s written demand therefor Eligible Credit Support in an amount satisfactory to Y in its sole discretion.
+(h) Section 5(b)(iv) is hereby amended by adding the following phrase between the closing parenthesis and the semicolon at the end thereof: “provided, however, that the foregoing action or event shall not constitute a Termination Event (1) if after such action or event such resulting, surviving, or transferee entity (which entity is the successor-in-interest to such party) is directly or indirectly owned or controlled by such party’s Credit Support Provider, if any, and the Credit Support Documents supporting such party’s obligations remain in full force and effect, or (2) so long as in connection with or after such action or event X or its successor or transferee provides (or causes to be provided) to the other party (“Y”) within two Local Business Days of Y’s written demand therefor Eligible Credit Support in an amount satisfactory to Y in its sole discretion.
 If such Eligible Credit Support is provided, it shall be in addition to Eligible Credit Support required under the ISDA Credit Support Annex attached hereto as Annex A, but it shall be otherwise administered under Annex A.”

-(h) Additional Termination Event will apply.
+(i) Additional Termination Event will apply.
 The following will constitute an Additional Termination Event with respect to Party A and Party B: